CIS565-Fall-2020/Project3-CUDA-Path-Tracer/README.md

 ![](img/heart_lower_sample.png)

 The heart is an obj file with 1792 triangles, with perfect specular shader and rendered at ~1000 iterations.
+The floor below the heart is a diffuse surface with file-loaded texture.
+The wall behind the camera (reflected in the heart) is procedurally generated.
+These textures are showcased in more detail below.